Multiple Myeloma Treatment Advances: Five Things to Know

 These therapies have shown very positive results in practice, says Dana-Farber hematologic oncologist Omar Nadeem, MD, clinical director of the Myeloma Immune Cell Effector Cell Therapy Program, even in patients who have received many lines of previous treatments.
 Cilta-cel is approved for use in patients after one prior line of therapy, and ide-cel after two, based on positive results from clinical trials led by Dana-Farber and other experts.

-CAR T-cell therapy might not be appropriate for patients who have disease that is advancing rapidly, or those who might not be able to tolerate the serious side-effects that can accompany CAR T-cell therapy.
-The therapy also may require extensive time away from home if the patient doesn’t live near a medical center that provides it.
+CAR T-cell therapy may not be appropriate for patients who have disease that is advancing rapidly, or those who might not be able to tolerate the serious side effects that can accompany CAR T-cell therapy.
+The therapy also may require time away from home if the patient doesn’t live near a medical center that provides it.

-Bispecific Antibody Therapy: There are also several bispecific antibody therapies approved for relapsed/refractory multiple myeloma.
-These therapeutics are also showing promising response rates and can be an option for patients who might not be able to tolerate CAR T-cell therapy or for patients who already had CAR T-cell therapy.
+• Bispecific Antibody Therapy: There are also several bispecific antibody therapies approved for relapsed/refractory multiple myeloma.
+These therapeutics are also showing promising response rates and can be an option for patients.

 Your Dana-Farber care team can help you determine if one of these options is right for you.